 Praised by the New York Times for their “excellence, poise and precision”, the Meitar Ensemble, founded in 2004 by artistic director Amit Dolberg, has established itself as a prominent array of virtuosos specializing in contemporary music.

 Over the past twenty years they have commissioned and premiered over 400 new works.
-The ensemble regularly collaborates with renowned composers including Mauro Lanza (Composer in residence), Philippe Leroux, Helmut Lachenmann, Georg Friedrich Haas, Philippe Hurel, Ivan Fedele, Chaya Czernowin and many leading Israeli composers.
+The ensemble regularly collaborates with renowned composers including Helmut Lachenmann, Georg Friedrich Haas, Philippe Leroux, Philippe Hurel, Ivan Fedele, Mauro Lanza, Chaya Czernowin and many leading Israeli composers.
 The Recordings of the ensemble were published and released by Souphir, NEOS, VERSO and more.

 Tedarim, a Master’s Degree track for contemporary music performance at the Jerusalem Academy of Music & Dance, is artistically directed by the ensemble since 2017.